danielharrell/open-eyes-lect-2017-18/Open.md

 open is possible.
 But *is* it possible?
 And what is at stake in asking this question, in the face of arguments against its possibility?
-In the argument I just gave, for example, being open is impossible for us, since our selfhood encloses us in openness, making it a matter of seeming, not being.
-We are open to what there is *beyond* us, but only as it can become something *for* us; and in this relation to us, is now an appearance, not just a reality.
-But suppose our openness, then, *were* a matter of appearance rather than reality, or seeming rather than being.
+In the argument I just gave, for example, being open is not possible for us, since our selfhood encloses us in openness, making it a matter of seeming, not being.
+We are open, then, to what there is beyond us, but only as it can become something *for* us; and in this relation to us, is now an appearance, not just a reality.
+Yet suppose our openness *were* a matter of appearance rather than reality, or seeming rather than being.
 Why is that not openness enough?

 To clarify what I mean, consider how the philosopher Schopenhauer begins his book, *The World as Will